torreyr/reliable-dp/README.md

 	which means they didn't get your ACK.
 Whenever a timeout occurs, send an ACK.
 Deals with duplicate packets by dropping anything that is not the sequence number it expects.
+Unique packets are ones that arrive when it is expecting them. (they match the previous ACK number).
+Therefore, unique bytes ends up being the size of the file because my implementation does not deal with out-of-order packets.

 SENDER

 Send a SYN.
     Wait for an ACK.
     If timeout occurs and no ACK received, send another SYN with a new sequence number.
+    Statistics for unique data tracking not implemented.